Speak to one of our experts

 Hwange and Mana Pools

 Zimbabwe is one of Africa's best safari destinations.
-With travel confidence restored, it remains untouched, unspoilt and has some of the most charming & friendly hosts on the continent.
+With travel confidence restored, it remains untouched, unspoilt and has some of the most charming and hosts on the continent.
+It is also home to two of Africa's greatest national parks, Hwange and Mana Pools.

-Combining a trip to Victoria Falls with time in Hwange and Mana Polls is the ultimate itinerary, but if time allows, Zambezi National Park and Lake Kariba are worthy additions.
+Combining a trip to Victoria Falls with time in Hwange and Mana Polls is the ultimate itinerary, and if time allows, Zambezi National Park and Lake Kariba are worthy additions too.

 Ben Nelson